zhaojiachen1994/Frequently-used-code-blocks/pytorch.md

     conda activate pytorch

 - Codes
-    from tensorboardX import SummaryWriter (or from torch.utils.tensorboard import SummaryWriter\\
-    writer = SummaryWriter('/tmp/runs') # the path should be difined as exact this \\
+    from tensorboardX import SummaryWriter (or from torch.utils.tensorboard import SummaryWriter \n writer = SummaryWriter('/tmp/runs') # the path should be difined as exact this \n writer.add_image('four_fashion_mnist_images', img_grid)
-    writer.add_image('four_fashion_mnist_images', img_grid)